-The cindynic methodology is particularly suited to the operational efficiency of sustainable development: on the one hand, Cindynics allow to address the issues related to the risks-conflict-development complex, and on the other hand, sustainable development is based on three pillars: environment, social, and economic.
+The cindynic methodology is particularly suited to the operational efficiency of sustainable development: on the one hand, Cindynics allow to address the issues related to the risks-conflict-development complex, and on the other hand, Sustainable Development Goals are in particular based on four areas: Planet, People, Prosperity and Peace.

 Second order Cindynics allow to identify divergences and disparities of perception among actors as sources of conflictualities causing these phenomena of friction.
-By identifying and reducing these disparities and divergences, the cindynic methodology reduces the friction phenomena, and allows a better operational efficiency of any action aiming at the protection of the environment pillar or the social pillar.
+By identifying and reducing these disparities and divergences, the cindynic methodology reduces the friction phenomena, and allows a better operational efficiency of any action aiming at the protection of the environment or at the protection of people.

-In addition, the reduction of conflictualities also makes it possible to reduce the friction phenomena affecting development operations: the cindynic methodology also benefits the development pillar by allowing operational efficiency gains.
+In addition, the reduction of conflictualities also makes it possible to reduce the friction phenomena affecting development operations: the cindynic methodology also benefits the Prosperity area of the Sustainable Development Goals by allowing operational efficiency gains.

 One of the advantages of the cindynic methodology is its ability to simultaneously manage inseparable issues in the areas of risk, conflict, and development, without dividing problems, thus without masking solutions and without creating problems in related areas.
-In a way, the cindynic methodology allows for a simultaneous operational approach to the three pillars of sustainable development, which must be understood as inseparable.
+In a way, the cindynic methodology allows for a simultaneous operational approach to the four basic areas of Sustainable Development Goals, which must be understood as inseparable.